 - Homemade Nihari Masala- a must for this recipe

-- Instructions - step by step process of cooking nalli nihari at home
+- Instructions - step-by-step process of cooking nalli nihari at home

 - Equipment